Michael R. Lorigas

 Harley S. Tropin

-Harley Tropin is Founding Partner of Kozyak Tropin & Throckmorton.
-Mr. Tropin concentrates his practice on high stakes business litigation.
+Harley Tropin is Founding Partner of Kozyak Tropin & Throckmorton and concentrates his practice on high stakes business litigation.

 Harley is co-chair of the Plaintiffs’ Steering Committee in the matter of In Re: Champlain Towers South Collapse Litigation, where he directed a team of lawyers responsible for recovering over $1 billion dollars in settlements arising from the tragic collapse of the Champlain Towers South condominium project.
-He has been at the forefront of most complex financial fraud matters in the Southern District of Florida.
+He has been at the forefront of most complex financial fraud matters in the Southern District of Florida for the last three decades.

-Harley was recognized by the American Jewish Committee for his outstanding legal work and community contributions with the 2016 Learned Hand award.
-He has been recognized by Best Lawyers in America since 1989 and is in the top-tier litigation category, “Bet-The-Company Litigators.”
-He has been awarded “Lawyer of the Year” for Miami Mass Tort Litigation/Class Actions for 2014 – 2019.
-Chambers USA places him in its top “Tier 1” ranking and describes Harley as “one of the deans of the Florida Bar” and “a tremendous oral advocate – he’s a very savvy and smart lawyer who knows which buttons to push and when.”
+He was recognized by the University of Miami Law School as their most outstanding alumnus, and is a three time winner of the “Most Effective Lawyer” award given by the Daily Business Review.
+The American Jewish Committee recognized Harley for his outstanding legal work and community contributions with the 2016 Learned Hand award.
+Best Lawyers in America has selected Harley for the top-tier litigation category, “Bet-the-Company Litigators.”
+He has been awarded “Lawyer of the Year” for Miami Mass Tort Litigation/Class Actions (2014-2020); and “Lawyer of the Year” for Miami Mass Tort Litigation/Class Actions for Plaintiffs and Defendants (2023).
+Chambers USA has ranked him one of two Florida lawyers to receive its “Star” rating.
+Prior to that, it placed him in its top “Tier 1” ranking and describes Harley as “one of the deans of the Florida Bar” and “a tremendous oral advocate – he’s a very savvy and smart lawyer who knows which buttons to push and when.”
 He is also listed in Florida Super Lawyers, Florida Trend’s “Legal Elite,” and one of fifty Florida Lawyers named to the Legal Elite Hall of Fame.
 He is a member of the American Board of Trial Advocates, a Fellow of the International Academy of Trial Lawyers, and a member of its Board of Directors.
-Harley is also a member of the Federal Judicial Nominating Commission.
+Harley has also served as a member of the Federal and State Judicial Nominating Commission.

 Harley lectures on a variety of issues in commercial litigation, including the management of complex litigation, the presentation of damages in commercial litigation, trial advocacy techniques, and fraud prosecution.
-He has chaired the NITA/Federal Court Program on trial advocacy, lectures at the annual University of Miami Class Action Forum, and regularly speaks at seminars and programs concerning the judicial appointment process.
+He has chaired the NITA/Federal Court Program on trial advocacy, and lectures at the annual University of Miami Class Action Forum which he co-chairs.

 Harley authored Florida Business Torts, a Lexis Nexis book published in March 2006, and the injunction chapter for Florida Civil Practice Before Trial, a standard Florida litigation text.
-He teaches trial advocacy at the University of Miami School of Law, and has served on the boards of the Greater Miami Jewish Federation, Temple Beth Am, and the American Jewish Committee.
+He teaches trial advocacy and negotiation techniques at the University of Miami School of Law, and has served on the boards of the Greater Miami Jewish Federation, Temple Beth Am and the American Jewish Committee.

 RESULTS

 Harley represented more than seventy investors, who collectively lost $190 million investing with Ft.
 Lauderdale lawyer Scott Rothstein, who ran a Ponzi scheme, based on selling fictitious structured settlements.
-Typical recoveries in these cases range from 10-30%.
-Harley and his team recovered over 95% of losses, and are now seeking attorney’s fees, the reminder of the damages and positive damages.
+Typical recoveries in these cases range from 10 -30%.
+Harley and his team recovered over 95% of losses, and their attorney’s fees.

 Harley successfully represented a New York investor, and his closely held corporation, in a $2.5 billion dispute with his CEO (and nephew) over entitlement to the proceeds of the sale of his oil and gas venture.
 After the sale, the CEO sued in multiple courts, arguing entitlement to half the proceeds, on the theory that he was a general partner of the venture.
 Harley and his team defeated the claims entirely, while obtaining sanctions against the CEO for discovery abuses, and recovering a favorable monetary settlement of the counterclaim.